IQAIcom/brain-examples/apps/atp-agent/README.md

 ## Overview

-The **ATP Agent** the agent use heartbeat plugin to check top agents daily and buy tokens using 1% of his IQ holdings on fraxtal, this is done with addition of a simple custom plugin ie **iqBalancePlugin**
+The **ATP Agent** the agent use heartbeat plugin to check top agents daily and buy tokens using 1% of his IQ holdings on fraxtal, this is done with addition of a simple custom plugin ie **iqBalancePlugin**.

 ## Plugins Overview